Let me start with a question, how many of you are PC gamers?

 Anti-ghosting keys that are able to pick up all your lightest pushes and respond accurately and quickly are excellent for gaming.

-Backlighting on the keys will help you to game even in the dark, and some backlights are even customizable.
+Backlighting on the keys will help you to a game even in the dark, and some backlights are even customizable.

 Meanwhile, a rubberized base will prevent the keypad from sliding around when you are moving quickly.

 The first Gaming keypad on our list is the Razer Nostromo Gaming Keypad, which leaves your controls within reach in this sleek little package.